churichard/ru-direct/README.md

 ## Things to Do
 - Update app icon
-- Add in caching of the bus times and put a notification of when the times were last updated
 - Add directions from one bus stop to another
 - Add About page with contributors and Google Maps attribution
 - Publish the app on the Play Store and release it to the public